gordonguthrie/coronavirus-teaching/index.md

 1. create an `object` and put a function into it, then invoke the function from the object name.
 2. inspect the `object` in the `console`
+3. create a second object and put it inside the first object

 ### Day 7b - Flow Control 1 - `if` statements